urbaninfolab/FireIncidentBackend/README.md

 Here, `<City>` should be replaced with your chosen city, such as `Houston`, `Dallas`, or `LosAngeles`.
 See our City Coverage below.

+## Quick Start: 3D

 The `Backend3D` folder, on the other hand, works with the fetched fire information to conduct a more accurate fluid simulation using MantaFlow and Blender.
 The MantaFlow fluid simulation takes into account all fire characteristics sourced from the fire department data, resulting in a highly accurate smoke path prediction.

+Note, you must install Blender 3.x for this.
+We recommend [Blender 3.5](https://download.blender.org/release/Blender3.5/).
 To run the 3D backend, execute the following command:

 ```bash